 Large breeds such as German shepherds and labradors are most at risk, said a NSPCA spokesperson.

-Farrah Khan Maharajh, of Feeding the Furballs, an animal rescue organization quoted by the Sunday Times said: “Thirty percent of the time the owners surrender the dogs to … rescue organisations.
+Farrah Khan Maharajh, of Feeding the Furballs, an animal rescue organisation quoted by the Sunday Times said: "Thirty percent of the time the owners surrender the dogs to … rescue organisations.
 Seventy percent of the time the dogs are abandoned at the old property and left to fend for themselves, until someone notices them there.”